Meghan Markle Has a Private Meeting With Michelle Obama

 An insider tells the Evening Standard that Meghan "had a long private audience with Michelle."

-"They spoke at length about the importance of supporting and empowering women across all cultures and communities," the source tells the outlet.
+"They spoke at length about the importance of supporting and empowering women across all cultures and communities," the source shares with the outlet.
 "They also talked about shared experiences of pregnancy and raising children, plus shared causes including girls' education."

 This meeting between the two influential women comes shortly after Michelle shared the advice she'd give Meghan.